Contract Cheating

 Conclusion

 It's important for parents not to avoid discussing contract cheating specifically and cheating in general.
 Children must understand that they will be caught eventually when they cheat.
 Getting away with cheating in high school or college is one thing.
-But it can lead to risky and other potentially damaging behavior in later life, such as falsifying academic credentials or professional certifications.
-Most employers verify credentials as well as doing background checks.
+However, it can lead to risky and potentially damaging behavior in later life, such as falsifying academic credentials or professional certifications.
+Most employers verify credentials as well as do background checks.
 The bottom line is that cheating is simply a risky venture that is not worth it.
 The stakes are too high.
-The best way to counter cheating is to discuss it frequently with our young people.
+Discussing it frequently with our young people is the best way to counter cheating.
 Teach them what is right and what is wrong.

 Questions?
 Contact us on Facebook. @privateschoolreview